ConvertUnlimited

 What's the difference between WebP, JPEG, and PNG?

-WebP is smallest at equivalent quality and supports transparency — best default for the web.
-JPEG is universal and best for photos when compatibility is the priority.
-PNG is lossless and supports transparency — best for screenshots, logos, and icons.
-The full breakdown is in our image format guide.
+WebP is usually smaller at comparable visual quality and supports transparency.
+JPEG remains useful for broad photo compatibility.
+PNG is lossless and works well for screenshots, logos, icons, and transparent graphics.
+The full breakdown is in the image format guide.

 Does converting reduce image quality?